 How Tracking Website Traffic Is Useful To Business

-Tracking website traffic is a key aspect in online marketing and a very important ingredient to success in your business.
-Online marketing survives on website traffic (people who visit your website) and traffic generation is what every success-conscious marketer does, from time to time, to grow their businesses.
+Tracking website traffic is a critical aspect of online marketing and an essential ingredient to success in your business.
+Online marketing survives on website traffic (people who visit your website), and traffic generation is what every success-conscious marketer does, from time to time, to grow their businesses.
 But do you know what your visitors do when they are on your website?
 Do you know how they behave on your site?

-It’s needless to reemphasize the importance of tracking your website visitors.
-Every serious marketer already knows it and knows how to do it.
-This time round, let’s focus more on how the information you get with the tracking system you are using can help you to improve your business online.
+It’s needless to reemphasise the importance of tracking your website visitors.
+Every success-oriented marketer already knows it and knows how to do it.
+This time around, let’s focus more on how the information you get with the tracking system you are using can help you to improve your business online.

 What Should You Focus on as You Track Your Website Traffic?

-As you track your website traffic, focus should be more on analyzing or interpreting the data your website traffic tracker gives you.
-You should spend your time on interpreting this data to give you a good sense of direction in your marketing endeavors.
-I would therefore like to share with you six key aspects to consider and hints on how to interpret each of them.
+As you track your website traffic, the focus should be more on analysing or interpreting the data your website traffic tracker gives you.
+You should spend your time on understanding this data to provide you with a good sense of direction in your marketing endeavours.
+Let me share with you six key aspects to consider and hints on how to interpret each of them.

 1. Popularly visited pages

-By popular pages, I mean pages that receive visitors most and are liked more than other pages.
+These are pages that receive visitors most and are more popular than other pages.
 What are the most popular pages?
 Why are they visited?
-Which pages are not visited or overlooked?
+Which pages are not attended or overlooked?
 Why aren’t they visited?
-Are the pages you would like your targeted audience to visit being visited?
-How many people visit them in a day, a week and in a month?
-Those pages that are popular, do they generate income for you?
+Do the pages, which you want your targeted audience to visit, receive traffic?
+How many people visit them in a day, a week and a month?
+Those pages that are popular do they generate income for you?

-Use the information to determine where to concentrate your marketing effort, to find out what to do on the pages that are not visited and how to strengthen your achievements on the pages popularly visited.
+Use this information to determine where to focus your marketing effort, to find out what to do on the pages that are not visited and how to strengthen your achievements on the pages popularly visited.
 Think about, for instance, where to place your adverts?
 Should it be on the most visited pages or the least visited pages?

 2. Length of the visits

-Spending very little time means there is a problem, which you need to work on so that they can stay longer.
-For instance, you may consider making improvements on your site by providing quality content, having videos, redesigning your site to improve its appearance, improving its loading time and many others.
+Spending very little time means there is a problem which you need to work on so that they can stay longer.
+For instance, you may consider making improvements on your site by providing quality content, having videos, redesigning your website to improve its appearance, enhancing its loading time and many others.

 Successful websites are those with a very high return rate.
 If your targeted visitors do not return to your website or if you receive a low-return rate, it means you have to do something to attract your visitors to return.
 The onus is on you to discover, to think deeply and to come up with what to do to change that trend.